 The target number of completed household surveys is 1,000 for the Indian Nations Council of Governments Add-on area, covering portions of five counties in Oklahoma including Creek, Osage, Rogers, Tulsa, and Wagoner.
 Shape files were provided by the study area for the exact area to be covered.
 These files were mapped to Census block boundaries, covering or partially covering a total of 21,803 blocks.
 Seven blocks were dropped due to the block's area within the MPO boundary being less than 1 percent.
 One additional block was dropped due to less than 60 percent of its area being contained within the designated area.
 The sample of 1,000 will be distributed as follows to households in the 21,795 Census blocks within the five county areas as follows:

-- Creek County: 12 percent
+Creek County: 12 percentOsage County: 10 percentRogers County: 16 percent

-- Osage County: 10 percent

-- Rogers County: 16 percent

-- Tulsa County: 50 percent

-- Wagoner County: 12 percent